subidit/typophilia/README.md

 33. **WALBAUM** Designed by *Justus Erich Walbaum*, 1800

+## Key rules

+- The typographic quality of your document is determined largely by how the body text looks.
+- The appearance of the body text is determined primarily by these four typographic choices:
+1. Font choice - avoid default fonts.
+2. Point size - 10–12 pt for print.
+15–25 px on web.
+3. Line spacing - 120–145% of the point size.
+4. Line length - 45–90 characters per line.

+There are a variety of elements that work together to create a typographic hierarchy, including:

+1. Size
+2. Weight
+3. Color
+4. Contrast
+5. Case
+6. Position and alignment

 ## Terminology

 1. **Font**: particular size or style of a typeface, say 10 point regular or 24 point italic.
 2. **Typeface**: the specific design of the letters, say Times New Roman or Baskerville.
 3. **Glyph**: individual symbols of the typeface, say  letter, number, punctuation mark, accented variations, etc.
 4. Baseline, Cap Line, x-Height
-5. Tracking is Letter-Spacing.
+5. **Tracking** is Letter-Spacing.
-6. Kerning is spacing between two specific letters, eg. LT, VA or To.
+6. **Kerning** is spacing between two specific letters, eg. LT, VA or To.
-7. Leading is Line-Spacing.
+7. **Leading** is Line-Spacing.
-8. Fixed-width is Monospaced.
+8. Fixed-width is **Monospaced**.
 9. Italics is *not* same as Slanted or Oblique.
 10. **Grotesk**: The common German name for sans serif faces, as opposed to “Antiqua” which means serif face.
 11. **Antiqua**: The common German and Scandinavian names for serif faces, The Scandinavian name is “Antikva”.